Benford's law and the C$\beta$E: Bounding the characteristic function

 \subsection{Bounding the total variation distance}

-The above bounds in the three different regimes allow us to prove that the CLT for $\log \left|D_{N,\beta}(\theta)\right|$ not only holds in distribution, but we even have convergence in total variation.
-This CLT then will allow us to prove our two main theorems. \begin{thm} (Total variation convergence) Let $D_{N,\beta}(\theta)$ be the characteristic polynomial of the C$\beta$E. Then:
+The above bounds on the convergence in $L^1$ norm and $L^2$ norm allow us to prove a CLT for $\log \left|D_{N,\beta}(\theta)\right|$ not only holds in distribution, but we even have convergence in total variation.
+Recall that for $P$ and $Q$ probability measures on $\mathbb{R}$, the total variation distance between $P$ and $Q$ is given by